 Antipyretic drugs do not help with febrile seizures.

-Since the febrile seizures usually follow a fever, it has long been believed that antipyretic drugs, such as Advil or Ipren (ibuprofen), would reduce the risk of febrile seizures.
-However, robust research studies in which children who previously had febrile seizures were randomized to either receive high doses of antipyretics as soon as they had a fever or not receive any antipyretics, have shown that antipyretics do not affect the risk of new febrile seizures.
+Since the febrile seizures come with fever, it has long been believed that antipyretic drugs, such as Advil or Ipren, would reduce the risk of febrile seizures.
+However, robust research studies in which children who previously had febrile seizures were randomised to either receive high doses of antipyretics as soon as they had a fever or not receive any antipyretics, have shown that antipyretics do not affect the risk of new febrile seizures.

 Antipyretic drugs are also painkillers, and are recommended to relieve pain in children or to arouse them slightly so that they can drink when they are sick.

 Repeated febrile convulsions are uncommon